diy/open-sourcerer/script.md

 ## Git and Github
 Git is a software that helps manage your code.
 It helps you see the changes that you've made, called *diffs*, and undo changes when you've saved mistakes!
 Github makes Git even easier and social.
 With Github you can put your code online and share it with others.
 Users can create new projects and work together on projects.
 You can help someone thousands of miles away with their project!

-Lot of places use Github for their code and a lot of places open source their code.
+Lots of places use Github for their code and a lot of places open source their code.
 Here is [DIY's account](https://github.com/diy) - all of our code that runs the website and app is stored on Github and we've made xxx projects open source.
 The [New York Times](https://github.com/NYTimes), [Facebook](https://github.com/facebook), an [Mojang](https://github.com/Mojang) who make Minecraft are on Github, too.

+Oh, and Github has a cool mascot, Octocat, check out all the [personalities](http://octodex.github.com/)!

 ### Make a Github Account